 Just-in-Time provisioning (JIT)

-JIT works with SSO and automatically captures all newly registered users with corporate SSO domains to a particular team in your Enterprise account.
+JIT works with SSO and automatically captures all newly registered users with corporate SSO domains to a particular team in your Enterprise plan.

 JIT can be easily enabled in your Miro SSO settings.
 Check here how to set it up.